FIGLAB/EyeMU/README.md

 ## Research repository for EyeMU

 This repository houses the code for the paper EyeMU Interactions: Gaze + IMU Gestures on Mobile Devices.
 We explored the combination of gaze-tracking and motion gestures on the phone to enable enhanced single-handed interaction with mobile devices.
-Please see our [open-access paper](https://dl.acm.org/doi/abs/10.1145/3462244.3479938) for further details, or [watch our video](https://www.youtube.com/watch?v=-HwcmWRAsaA) instead.
+Please see our [open-access paper](https://dl.acm.org/doi/abs/10.1145/3462244.3479938) for further details, or [watch our video](https://www.youtube.com/watch?v=-HwcmWRAsaA)!
 This repository contains the code for:

 - Generating a Flask webapp running our calibration and user testing webapps